coderunnerx/Smartluk/README.md

-# Smartluk
-an ecommerce website
-I will be creating a new website
+# A  simple ecommerce site for Smartluk enterprise.
+Major improements will be coming soon.